Albert-W/vim-beginner/README.md

 #### Commands in Normal Mode

-A tree diagram of commands in `Normal Mode` are illustrate below.
+A tree diagram of commands in `Normal Mode` are illustrated below.

 ![Commands in Normal mode](Normal.jpg)